NOTE: Since September 2024, SwipeGuide is part of L2L

 Step-by-step instructions with a combination of visuals - either static or gifs - and action-oriented text are:

-- Easy to follow and understand (compared to video where you need to pause and rewind)
+• Easy to follow and understand (compared to video, where you need to pause and rewind)

-- Hassle-free to update (compared to video where you need to re-make the entire thing if there's a change)
+• Hassle-free to update (compared to video, where you need to remake the entire thing if there's a change)

-- Smooth to add additional information to each step, for example what tools you need or what the safety precautions are.
+• Smooth to add additional information to each step, for example, what tools you need or what the safety precautions are.

 SwipeGuide's founder Daan Assen explains the importance of clear visuals in instructional design.

-But what exactly is a “clear visual” in digital work instructions?
+What exactly is a “clear visual” in digital work instructions?

 Let's dig deeper.